 Lease modification is a change in the scope of a lease, or the consideration for a lease, that was not part of the original terms and conditions of the lease.
 The Group/the Company account for a lease modification as a separate lease if the modification increases the scope of the lease by adding the right to use one or more underlying assets and the consideration for the lease increases by an amount commensurate with the stand-alone price for the increase in scope and any appropriate adjustments to that stand-alone price to reflect the circumstances of the particular contract.
 For a lease modification that is not accounted for as a separate lease, at the effective date of the lease modification the Group/the Company allocate the consideration in the modified contract to each lease component on the basis of its relative stand-alone prices, determine the lease term of the modified lease and remeasure the lease liability by discounting the revised lease payments using a revised discount rate.
-The revised discount rate is determined as the interest rate implicit in the lease for the remainder of the lease term, if that rate can be readily determined, or the lesse's incremental borrowing rate at the effective date of the modification, if the interest rate implicit in the lease cannot be readily determined.
-For a lease modification that is not accounted for as a separate lease, the Group/the Company account for the remeasurement of the lease inability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease for lease modifications, the Group/the Company recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.
+The revised discount rate is determined as the interest rate implicit in the lease for the remainder of the lease term, if that rate can be readily determined, or the lessee's incremental borrowing rate at the effective date of the modification, if the interest rate implicit in the lease cannot be readily determined.
+For a lease modification that is not accounted for as a separate lease, the Group/the Company account for the remeasurement of the lease liability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease and making a corresponding adjustment to the right-of-use asset for all other lease modifications, the Group/the Company recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.